 And the worst thing is dad reglue with inferior speed glue, and reglue once in two weeks.
 At that time dad and I didn’t notice the short duration of speed glue’s effect.

 So at first 3 hours, I was happy whatever the rubber is, and the next days were like torture when my dad yelled “spin and brush that ball”.
-The only tsp had the best among worse spin after glue effect is gone, at that time.
+The only TSP had the best among worse spin after the glue effect is gone, at that time.

 What can I expect by having a pair of Bryce on a carbon blade for a 12 years old boy with no knowledge and no ability nor feeling of brushing spin?